Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-browser/navigation.md

 You can expand the Navigation bar by selecting on the blue coordinates to reveal a set of navigation controls.

-Select Change on the right to enter new genomic coordinates.
+Select 'Change' on the right to enter new genomic coordinates.

 Use the plus and minus icons to zoom in and out and the arrows to move left and right.